TomStuart92/TomStuart92.github.io/_posts/16-08-23-SortingSpaceShips.md

 ---
 title: Sorting Spaceships
+excerpt: "In this blog post we explore sorting with the spaceship operator!"
 ---
-In this blog post we explore sorting with the spaceship operator!

 ## Sorting Objects

 We all know that we can sort a variety of ruby objects.
 Sorting relies on us being able to define one object as becoming before or being bigger (>) than another: